SimOgaard/SpetsDev/README.md

-## Update:
+# Update:
 * [When unity 2021/2022 long support comes out, uppgrade](https://unity3d.com/unity/qa/lts-releases)

-## High priority checklist: (things bellow gets put here to be queued)
+# High priority checklist: (things bellow gets put here to be queued)

+#

+# Shader
+maybe you can snap unity_ObjectToWorld positions

 [geo shadow snap on reflection is sometimes visible as an black edge, also straight edges.](https://media.discordapp.net/attachments/884159095500836914/992152051553411112/unknown.png).
 [straigt edges are because ground shadow, since they do not excist here, however geo shadow snap on reflection still shows](https://cdn.discordapp.com/attachments/884159095500836914/992156671189205062/unknown.png)

-why does it go "ayo wtf is TRANSFER_SHADOW"? well because they are in the same cginc file... idk how to fix
+why does it go "ayo wtf is TRANSFER_SHADOW/SHADOW_COORDS"? well because they are in the same cginc file... idk how to fix

 make a geosnap setup cginc file so that we do not need to have the same shit in both geosnapshadow och geosnap och normalsnap. (du kan säkerligen köra SnapThis(inout o) och sedan lägga declareshadowmap(o) utanför)